hsirkar/trace-analysis/README.md

-# Scaling up trace analysis with Dask and Spark
+# Scaling up trace analysis with Dask and Spark (i.e. scaling Pipit)

 This repo contains some notebooks for using tools that are much more scalable than Pandas.
 These notebooks are more or less for exploring these technologies, and whether they fit the use case for [Pipit](https://github.com/hpcgroup/pipit).
 If so,